TapdancingRodent/RAT/README.md

-RAT - Rift Assistance Tool
+RAT - Rift Assistance Toolbox
 ===========

 A utility bot for Rift which serves requests over the Rift Mobile HTTP interface